 Play if: You want to have strong healing potential and don’t mind getting close to enemies to top up your energy.

-Similar to Moira, Zenyatta is capable of both damage and healing.
-His accurate Orb of Destruction attack does a huge amount of damage for a support.
+Similar to Baptiste and Moira, Zenyatta is capable of both damage and healing.
+His accurate Orb of Destruction attack does a huge amount of damage for a support character.
 He can also charge up a volley of orbs to take out low-HP heroes in one shot.

-Zenyatta can place an Orb of Harmony on a teammate to heal them as long as he keeps line of sight.
-Similarly, Orb of Discord will make an enemy take 30% more damage.
+Zenyatta can place his Orb of Harmony on a teammate to heal them, as long as he keeps line of sight.
+Similarly, putting the Orb of Discord on an enemy makes them receive more damage.
 His ultimate, Transcendence, grants him invincibility and rapidly heals nearby allies, canceling out enemy ultimates like Genji’s.